-Not much more it is known for sure about El Caracol ancient past.
+Not much more it is known for sure about El Caracol's ancient past.
 Many researchers have speculated on the purpose of the structure and its precise function.

-Indeed, the structure looks like an observatory but there is no ancient evidence attesting to its use as such.
+Indeed, the structure looks like an observatory, but there is no ancient evidence attesting its use.